Le Château de la Belle au Bois Dormant: Development

 Since Europe is home to the castles that inspired the structures at Disney's first three parks, Imagineers reconsidered what kind of edifice would stand at the hub of its first European theme park.
 Many different concepts were then created and considered, ranging from slightly modified versions of Disney's existing castles to radically new structures to stand instead in the Castle's place (for example a Discoveryland-like tower).

 The team eventually settled on Imagineer Tom Morris' approach to the established Disney castle.
 Inspirations cited by Imagineering include illustrations from the book of hours Les Très Riches Heures du Duc de Berry and the Mont Saint-Michel monastery in Normandy.
 As Charles Perrault had not detailed the castle in his 1697 fairy tale, Imagineering had few restrictions regarding its physical appearance.
 However, Walt Disney's own 1959 film Sleeping Beauty provided the inspiration for, among other things, the Castle's surrounding square trees.

 The realisation of the stained glass windows in London, which are visible in Sleeping Beauty's Gallery, was overseen by Peter Chapman, who had previously worked on the restoration of Notre Dame de Paris.

 Completed in 1992, for the park's 12 April opening, Le Château de la Belle au Bois Dormant stands 50 m tall.

 Overview

-The castle is home to a dragon, which, at 27 m from head to tail, was the largest Audio-Animatronics figure yet built when the park opened in 1992.
-The walkthrough attraction consists of a dimly lit cavern with the large dragon dozing silently.
-Occasionally it will 'wake up', puffing smoke, growling, flapping its wings and lunging its head.
+Like all Disney castles, the castle is positioned to ensure that the sun never passes behind it.
+It is also the only one to feature a dragon, with the 24 metre-long (79 foot) animatronic weighing more than two tons.
+The dragon was the largest Audio-Animatronics figure yet built when the park opened in 1992.
+The walkthrough attraction consists of a dimly lit cavern with the large dragon sleeping.
+Occasionally it will wake up, puffing smoke, growling, flapping its wings and lunging its head.
 The building also contains La Galerie de la Belle au Bois Dormant, a gallery of displays which illustrate the story of Sleeping Beauty in tapestries, stained glass windows and figures.
 La Boutique du Château, a shop selling Christmas ornaments year-round, and Merlin l'Enchanteur, a shop specialising in handmade glass figures, are located on ground floor.